At St. Paul’s Catholic Junior School, everything that we do centres around our Mission Statement:

-Learning from the example of Jesus, our school will be a place where everyone feels loved,
+‘Learning from the example of Jesus, our school will be a place where everyone feels loved,

-We live out this mission statement through developing an ethos and curriculum that allows our children to be kind, be respectful and be resilient.
+We live out this mission statement through developing an ethos and curriculum that encourages our children to be kind, be respectful and be resilient.
 As a Catholic school, we believe that fostering a knowledge of Christ and nurturing the spiritual, personal, moral and cultural development of our children is fundamental to all that we do.